 Trauma is a complex issue.
 We know it all too well in its basic simplicity, an evolutionary fixture of organic life amplified by consciousness and culture.
 In other ways, we know nothing about trauma.
 It is eternally surprising even as it is utterly predictable.
 Trauma is heartbreaking.

 Given how the world is today, the persistence of trauma in humanity's operating system is a more pressing issue than ever.
 If we don't deal with trauma, what's happening will keep happening, until it comes to its own conclusion.
+Trauma is also passed from generation to generation, via genetic, epigentic and social-environmental factors, which all interact.

 1. Trauma is hard to pin down.